 A new hire welcome email is a series of emails timed at regular intervals to deliver relevant and useful information to the new hires before and after onboarding them.
 You can use templates of emails to send to your new hires at timed intervals to have a constructive onboarding experience.

 It sounds like a lot of manual work for every person you have offered.
-Well, it need not be a tough long process.
-We have 12 email templates for the entire breakdown of the onboarding process, pre and post included.
-You can use Onboarding software that comes with simple email automation tools, like Freshteam to put these templates once, automate, and Voila, you are done.
+Well, it need not be a back-breaking process.
+We have 12 email templates for the entire onboarding process, which should ideally begin a few days ahead of the employee joining date.
+You can use an Onboarding software that comes with simple email automation tools (such as Freshteam) to add these templates, automate, and voila!
+You are done!

 The purpose of this mail is to thank your new hires for accepting your job offer.
 You might think.
 “Well, who even thanks candidates for accepting an offer?”
 But, it does add a lot of value to the whole onboarding process.
 It’s the baby step to helping them feel good about having chosen your company.